Lavender Care: How to Grow Lavender in Pots and Containers

 Lavender Stoechas ' Anouk' on the left and 'Bandera Pink' on the right.

 These lavenders stay a good size that does not overwhelm a pot and produce flowers for up to 3 months in the right conditions.
-The fragrance however is less pronounced than the English lavender varieties.
+The fragrance, however, in my experience, is less pronounced than the English lavender varieties.
+But while it is more subtle, I still think it smells lovely!

-It should be noted that they are not as cold hardy as English lavenders and the pots should be taken indoors for Winter protection as they can die in a heavy frost.
+It should be noted that they are not as cold and hardy as English lavenders, and the pots should be taken indoors for winter protection as they can die in a heavy frost.

-English lavender also can live for up to 15 years or more with good care whereas French lavender often die after 5 years even with optimal conditions.
+I have done some experiments to see how long each lavender lasts (as lavenders are not the longest lived plants).
+My English lavender typically live for up to 15 years or more with good care, whereas my French lavender often dies after 5 years, even with optimal conditions.

 (Read my article, when and how long does lavender bloom?)